-School’s back in session so sending kids off with nutritious foods will fuel growth, fitness and learning.
-Snacks featuring fruits and veggies is a great way to do this especially because September is National Fruits and Veggies Month™.
-Whether fresh, frozen, canned or dried, fruits and veggies as part of a balanced snack boosts a child’s fiber intake along with vitamins and minerals their growing bodies need.
+School’s almost back in session so sending kids off with nutritious foods to fuel growth, fitness and learning is top of mind for many.
+Snacks featuring fruits and veggies are a great way to do this!
+Whether fresh, frozen, canned or dried, fruits and veggies as part of a balanced snack boost a child’s fiber intake along with the vitamins and minerals their growing bodies need.

 Nine out of 10 Americans do not eat enough fruits and vegetables every day.
 This is surprising as adding more fruits and vegetables to meals and snacks is simple, delicious and easy on the budget.
 The Dietary Guidelines for Americans recommend that children consume 1 to 2 cups of fruit and 1 to 3 cups of vegetables each day, depending on their age.
 Fruits and vegetables are packed with fiber, which helps them feel full longer.
 They are also filled with nutrients like vitamin A, vitamin C, folate and potassium.
 So the next time your child is hungry, try fruits and veggies as the base for meals and snacks so he or she can enjoy great taste along with health benefits.

 Fresh Vs. Canned Vs. Frozen – What’s Best?